budopod1/Epsilon/README.md

 # Epsilon

 Epsilon is a compiled, statically typed, semi-memory safe programming language with automatic reference counting.
 It compiles through LLVM, meaning that Epsilon uses the same optimizer as Swift, Clang, and Rust.
-Currently, Epsilon only supports Linux.
+Epsilon supports both Linux and Windows.

-## Dependencies

-Epsilon depends on:

-* Python 3.10 or above
-* .NET 8 or above
-* Clang and LLVM 15 or above

 ## Setup